What is Meteorology?

 However, as we all know there is always a degree of uncertainty with the weather, and modern day meteorology is as much about understanding current conditions and how they could evolve as it is about making clear-cut predictions.
 Nowadays, we might know that the sky is red in the morning because of an approaching frontal system; however the timings and locations of any heavier rain, the likelihood of any cloud breaks and the exact temperatures that this will bring can still be relatively uncertain.
 And that's why the weather is our favourite subject!

 Many people can confuse meteorology as the study of meteors for obvious reasons.
 Both words share the same Greek root meteoros (meaning 'in the air') hence the similarity of the two words.

 In Aristotle's time when he was giving rise to the term 'meteorology', astronomy and the weather were believed to be very closely related and accordingly most anything that came from the sky could be categorised as a meteor, including rain, snow, hail etc.

 Since then, meteorology has evolved to become concerned with weather and climate rather than meteors which are instead studied by astronomers.

 But the association doesn't end there.
 Meteors can still be of interest to meteorologists.
-The Met Office play an integral part in forecasting weather conditions when a Meteor shower occurs and we also provide detailed What is space weather forecasts which are concerned with when magnetic fields, radiation, particles and matter in space interact with the Earth's upper atmosphere.
+The Met Office plays an integral part in forecasting weather conditions when a meteor shower occurs and we also provide detailed space weather forecasts which are concerned with when magnetic fields, radiation, particles and matter in space interact with the Earth's upper atmosphere.

 Meteorology is also sometimes mistaken for metrology which is, in fact, the science of measurement.